catrionameriel/Film_Tracker/README.md

 A film tracking app that allows the user to store films that they want to see, including a release date and genre, but also has an archive in order to keep track of films that they have seen as well, along with the users rating of that films.
 This serves as a useful archive and recommendation tool but also easily places the unseen films in another section once they have been watched.

 ### Built with:

-- Ruby fundamentals
+- Ruby - object orientated programming language
-- TDD (where appropriate)
-- OOP
-- Web Programming (REST/MVC)
-- Databases with CRUD actions
+- HTML - markup language
+- CSS - style language
+- SQL - database language
+- Sinatra - web framework used
+- Postrgres - an object-relational database management system

 ## Getting Started